119th European Study Group

 For a quick, low budget, lunch, the participants can use the canteen in one of the faculties nearby.
 There are also several restaurants and coffee shops in the surrounding area, including a shopping center, hotels and a main public hospital.

 The suggested accommodation is Hotel IBIS Campus S.João, which is 350 meters distance.
-A more comfortable option, also within walking distance, is Eurostars Oporto.
-There are also several budget hotels and hostels downtown, near the main metro station Trindade.
+More comfortable options, also within walking distance, are Eurostars Oporto and Belver Beta Hotel.
+Another option is Hotel Moov Porto Norte (5 min by car or bus).
+There are also several budget hotels and hostels (http://pt.hostelbookers.com/

 Porto is the second largest city in Portugal, with a vast surrounding of industrial tissue, and it is famous worldwide by its wine production, cork, footwear, textile and furniture.
 Situated in the heavily industrialized northwest, many of the largest Portuguese corporations from diverse economic sectors are headquartered in the Greater Metropolitan Area of Porto.

 Porto is also a beautiful city that has attracted tourism lately: its historic centre was recognized in 1996 by UNESCO as a World Heritage Site, and Porto has been voted more than once as best European city break.